m-simonelli/ricochet-refresh/doc/protocol.md

 connection allows channels of this type; for example, if the peer is sufficiently authenticated.

-> TODO: Specify how channel_identifier is sent
-If the request is allowed, *channel_identifier* will be sent with packets destined for this channel within this connection.
-It is also used to associate the *ChannelResult* message with this request.
+If the request is allowed, a *ChannelResult* message will be sent with the *channel_identifier* field set to the requested *channel_identifier*, and the *opened* field set to true.
 There are several rules that must be followed when choosing or accepting a *channel_identifier*:

   * The client side of a connection may only open odd-numbered channels
   * The server side may only open even-numbered channels